-By partnering with HPE, SJG Weert Hospital is enabling the sharing of patient data to happen between every kind of medical professional in every kind of situation and medical location.
+By partnering with DXC, SJG Weert Hospital is enabling the sharing of patient data to happen between every kind of medical professional in every kind of situation and medical location.
 In this way telemedicine can also turn the home into a hospital room where necessary.

 To hear Dr Peek describe how telemedicine is revolutionising healthcare, listen to him in conversation with me at HPE Discover.

 Share your views and opinions on this via our LinkedIn Group.

 Helen Beckett is the Community Manager of the Business Value Exchange.
 She has been a writer and editor for over 20 years and takes a particular interest in the challenges facing the CIO in today’s business climate.